 Congratulations to Linda Crawford of Edmonton, AB on winning the #MyCoachingJourney contest!

 “You’re doing it wrong… again.”
 We’ve all heard this phrase at some point in our lives, spoken with utter derision – often by someone who thinks they’re actually doing us a service.
 They roll their eyes and walk off to provide their version of quality assurance to some other victim.

-To celebrate our 10th Anniversary of "The Art & Science of Coaching" Summer Intensive Program in Vancouver, BC, we have decided to think BIG and do something we have never done before!
+To celebrate the 10th Anniversary of The Art & Science of Coaching Summer Intensive Program in Vancouver, BC, we have decided to think BIG and do something we have never done before!